ColeKettler/cyanotype/README.md

 A [Gulpfile](http://gulpjs.com/) is included.
 I build against Node 4.x (LTS) and modern browsers (IE 10+).

 This theme is primarily designed with my needs in mind.
 However, if you think it's kinda cool, feel free to use it.
-If you run into any trouble or have a suggestion, I'm always willing to take a look at an issue or a PR.
+If you run into any trouble or have a suggestion, I'm always willing to take a look at an issue or a PR. :dragon: